 - The Plant prefers a high humid atmosphere.

-- The plants thrives in temperatures between 15 degrees to 35 degrees Celsius.
+- The plants thrive in temperatures between 15 degrees to 35 degrees Celsius.
 Temperatures below 15 degrees Celsius cannot be tolerated by the plant.

 - Watering is important to the plant.
 Over-watering quickly leads to root rot.